 The process of obtaining a court-ready expert report typically follows these steps:

-Instructing counsel contacts the Peruvian law expert with preliminary case information to confirm expertise, check for conflicts, and verify feasibility against the court deadline.
+Instructing counsel contacts the expert with preliminary case information to confirm expertise, check for conflicts, and verify feasibility against the court deadline.

-The parties confirm scope, deliverables, and engagement terms in writing before substantive work begins.
+Scope, deliverables, and engagement terms are confirmed in writing before substantive work begins.

 The expert conducts legal research on the Peruvian law questions presented, citing relevant legislation, jurisprudence, and doctrine.

-The expert delivers the finalized court-ready report for filing, and remains available for appropriate follow-up within scope (and testimony if required, subject to rules and availability).
+The expert delivers the finalized court-ready report digitally for filing, and remains available for testimony if required by the court.

 Video: Expert Reports on Peruvian Law for International Courts